glreno/rvkybard/README.md

 Add it to the "Issues" list if it isn't there already.
 Or send me a pull request.

-If you just need to rearrange or relabel a few keys, you can edit the kb.jsp file on the pi in /var/lib/tomcat8/webapps/ROOT/kb
+If you just need to rearrange or relabel a few keys, you can edit the kb.jsp file on the Pi in /var/lib/tomcat8/webapps/ROOT/kb